rwieruch/blog_robinwieruch_content/react-hooks.md

 export default Counter;
 {{< /highlight >}}

 Only if you didn't need state or lifecycle methods, React functional *stateless* components could be used.
-Since React function components are more lightweight and elegant, people often used function components.
+And because React function components are more lightweight (and elegant), people already used plenty of function components.
 This came with the drawback of refactoring components from React function components to React class components every time state or lifecycle methods were needed (and vice versa).

 {{< highlight javascript >}}
 import React, { useState } from 'react';

-// how to use state in a React function component with hooks function Counter() {
+// how to use the state hook in a React function component function Counter() {
   const [count, setCount] = useState(0);